vantrinh7/Tetris/README.md

 When a line is full - meaning that the row is filled with *true* values - the program increases the score, changes true values to false, and loop through the board to copy everything down one row.
 These actions create the effect that a row is cleared, and consequently, blocks above the removed row can fall down to the ground.

 ## File description
+* TetrisBoard.java creates the board, adds a new piece and lands the piece.
+It has methods to check if the movements (left, right and down) and rotations (clockwise and counter-clockwise) are valid.
+It also detects possible collisions and out-of-bounds situations.
+*